I am struggling with quitting smoking. How can you help me quit, and will it really help me breathe better?plus

 A trained respiratory health care professional can teach you techniques to keep yourself calm, even when you’re short of breath.
 Participation in pulmonary rehabilitation is the best way to learn and get reinforcement for this important issue.
 There is also treatment available, so be sure to bring this up at your next health care provider appointment.

 A person who has never smoked can develop COPD.
-One of the causes is Alpha-1 Antitrypsin Deficiency, which is genetically inherited.
+One of the causes is alpha-1 antitrypsin deficiency, which is genetically inherited.
 There is a possibility that your children could get this, especially if your spouse is a carrier of the gene.
-You should have your spouse and children tested.
-Start by reading the information on our Quitting Smoking page.
-There are also many active discussions on COPD360social on the topic of quitting smoking.
+If you have alpha-1 antitrypsin deficiency, you should have your spouse and children tested.

 My health is not what it used to be, and COPD is not my only problem.
 What other diseases are associated with COPD?
 Will these other conditions impact my overall health?plus

-Other health problems are called co-morbidities.
-Because the heart and lungs work so closely together, COPD may put a strain on your heart, so heart disease is a common co-morbidity.
+Other health problems are called comorbidities.
+Because the heart and lungs work so closely together, COPD may put a strain on your heart, so heart disease is a common comorbidity.
+COPD is also a risk factor for developing blockages in the blood vessels supplying the heart.
 Of course, additional chronic health problems call for close monitoring, and possibly additional medications, but with proper management you may still enjoy a long life.

 My doctor keeps telling me I need to get more exercise, and now she is sending me to pulmonary rehabilitation.
 How can I exercise when I can't even catch my breath?plus

 The staff at pulmonary rehab is specially trained to work with people with severe shortness of breath, and significant physical limitations.
+Pulmonary rehabilitation also includes useful breathing exercises and sessions on understanding how to manage your condition better.
 Even if you are extremely limited in what you’re able to do, you can improve and breathe better with pulmonary rehab.